oneloveipfs/ipfsVideoUploader/README.md

 ### Additional requirements

 * A SteemConnect application
-* A domain name for HTTPS
+* A domain name for HTTPS, plus SSL certificate for that domain installed (code is written to work well with certbot)

 # Installation